Swiss probe deadly bus crash as families arrive

 VIOLENT CRASH

-There were three possible causes for the crash, he said: a technical problem; the driver may have become ill; or human error.
+There were three possible causes for the crash: a technical problem; the driver may have become ill; or human error, according to Elsig.

 About 100 family members, who flew to Geneva from Belgium, were taken by buses to the Valais canton.
 Some began visiting injured children in Sion hospital, while others were being counseled by psychologists in crisis groups.

-Gathering at primary schools in Belgium before boarding a military aircraft for Switzerland, some of the parents did not know whether their children were dead or alive.
+Some of the parents, gathering at primary schools in Belgium before boarding a military aircraft, did not know whether their children were dead or alive.

 "There's no news, simply no news," said one red-eyed father.